S-P-A-N-N-E-R-S/HandbookWebsite/docs/graphlayer.md

 - __`CTRL` + right-click__ on a selected vertex will delete this vertex with all its attached edges.

-- __left-click__ will add a new vertex to the graph on the clicked position.
+- __Left-click__ will add a new vertex to the graph on the clicked position.

 - __Selected vertex + left-click__ will move the selected vertex to the clicked position instead of creating a new one.
 Note that the edge costs are calculated dynamically.
 That means moving a vertex to a different position will change the edge costs of its incident edges.
 Also note that this option is disabled for _advanced edge costs_ as they cannot be calculated dynamically.